microsoft/playwright/docs/src/api/params.md

 When to consider operation succeeded, defaults to `load`.
 Events can be either:
 * `'domcontentloaded'` - consider operation to be finished when the `DOMContentLoaded` event is fired.
 * `'load'` - consider operation to be finished when the `load` event is fired.
-* `'networkidle'` - consider operation to be finished when there are no network connections for at least `500` ms.
+* `'networkidle'` - **DISCOURAGED** consider operation to be finished when there are no network connections for at least `500` ms. Don't use this method for testing, rely on web assertions to assess readiness instead.
 * `'commit'` - consider operation to be finished when network response is received and the document started loading.

 ## navigation-timeout